frontendj/test-gallery/README.md

 Custom hook to manage fetching images from the API and handling loading states.
 Moved to a separate file from HomeContainer to simplify the structure and create space for further extension.

 **ImageGrid**
 Displays a grid of images.
-Supports infinite scrolling and manual loading of more images.
+Supports infinite scrolling and manual loading of more images (keyboard only access).
 Responsive depending on the screen size with reducing to 2 or 1 column on smaller screens.

 **ImageCard**
 Represents an individual image in the grid.
 Has a presentation in Storybook that inclused simple previw and storybook test that checks focus-within behaviour

 **ImageModal**
 Displays a full-screen preview of the selected image.
+Uses the most native approach for modals - native HTML component Dialog

 **A11yVisuallyHidden**
 Handles visually hidden accessible texts